-- Sections: the second layer, and are groupings of fields.
+- Sections: the second layer, these are groupings of fields.

 Data entry in Microsoft Dynamics 365 is similar to other web applications.
-Forms are laid out in sections, and within sections, fields are laid out in columns.
+Forms are laid out in columns within sections.
 When you tab through the fields, you tab down the column, and if there are multiple columns, down the subsequent columns.
 Therefore, the following common keystrokes will help users with data entry.

-- Spacebar drops down a pick list (optionset)
+- The space bar drops down a pick list (option set)

 Anything that is related to the record with a many-to-one relationship will appear as a lookup on the form.
 For example, each contact (many) may have a lookup for parent account (one).
 However, anything that is related to the record as a one-to-many relationship appears in a sub-grid on the form, and under the record menu on the navigation bar.
 For example, each account (one) may have one or more contacts (many) shown on the account form.

-The most common related records you will see Dynamics 365 are activities.
+The most common related records you will see in Dynamics 365 are Activities.
 Activities can be related to any record type (leads, accounts, contacts, etc.), including custom entities.
-But some unique things happen with activities on the built-in entities that do not occur with custom entities.
-Activities related to Opportunity, for example, will show on the Contact or Account related to the Opportunity.
+Not all functions of activities on the out-of-the-box entities are available with custom entities.
+Activities related to an Opportunity, for example, will show on the Contact or Account related to the Opportunity.
 The same thing is true with a Case or other out-of-the-box records.
 This function is hard-coded and can’t be replicated when you create a custom entity.

-Assigning records is the act of changing the owner of the record.
+Assigning a record is the act of changing the owner of the record.
 Depending on security settings, assigning records may impact who can view or edit the record.
-In order to assign records to a new owner, you can either
+In order to assign records to a new owner, do one of the following:

 - Change the Owner on the record on the form.